40. Chişinău, Moldova. Part 1

 In the refurbished square in front of the Organ House is a lovely park with this lovely French style café.

-People were queueing up for a show in the National Theatre as I passed.
+People were queueing up for a show in the National Theatre as I passed, on my way to meet Andy from Couchsurfing

 Andy from Couchsurfing

-When the tour was over, I had arranged to meet Andy from the website Couchsurfing, living in Chişinău.
+When the tour was over, I had arranged to meet Andy from the website Couchsurfing, who lives in Chişinău.
 I had joined the site during the summer when I had not got home exchanges sorted in the cities I had planned to visit.
 I had listed Chișinău as one such place and had forgotten about it.

 Then a few days ago I got a message from a local member.
 I no longer needed accommodation but I learnt from him that there is a whole other side to couchsurfing where hosts agree to meet for a coffee, or go for a walk with visitors and offer useful advice about the city.